-The Company has classified on initial recognition its trade and other receivables and its cash at bank at amortised cost.
-The Group does not hold any other financial assets.
+The Group has classified on initial recognition its trade and other receivables, loans to joint venture companies, due from joint venture companies and its cash at bank at amortised cost.
+The Group does not hold any other financial assets at amortised cost.